What Happens if You Don’t Maintain Your Website?

 It might seem cheaper to “leave it alone” and skip routine updates, but the reality is this: when problems build up, fixing them becomes much more expensive and time-consuming.
 A hacked website or a complete crash could cost hundreds — or even thousands — to recover.

-Routine updates and backups keep things manageable and predictable.
+Routine updates and backups help prevent larger, more expensive problems over time.
 In the long term, a small investment in maintenance saves you from large, unexpected bills.

 Your Brand Starts to Look Outdated